-Artificial Neural Networks (ANNs) are designed to emulate the highly non-linear functions of human natural neural networks [1].
-From conceptual equations which require input/output relationships, ANNs are trained by example data to build the input/output vector maps in an implicit way.
-Therefore, ANNs can solve highly non-linear problems without the need to define the relationship between inputs and outputs [2].
+Artificial Neural Networks (ANNs) were developed to emulate the non-linear functions of human natural neural networks [1].
+From equations which require input/output relationships, ANNs are trained by sample data to build the input/output vector maps in an implicit way.
+So, ANNs can solve highly non-linear problems without the need to define the relationship between inputs and outputs [2].

-Many ANNs have been proposed in recent years for pattern classification and speech recognition.
-The backpropagation neural network (BPNN) is a multi-layer feed forward ANNs which use backpropagation algorithm (BP) for training and it is the most popular architecture.
+The backpropagation neural network (BPNN) is a multilayer feed forward ANNs which use backpropagation algorithm (BP) for training and it is the most popular architecture.
 Methods using standard BP perform gradient descent only in the weight space of a network with fixed topology.
 In general, BPNN is useful only when the network architecture is chosen correctly.
 Too small network cannot learn the problem well, but too large size will lead to over fitting and poor generalization performance [3].